gugarosa/annotator/README.md

 ## Welcome to Smart Noter.

-An easy-to-use solution to your visualization needs.
-Firstly, implemented along with the Vue.js framework, you can define your components, services, routes, and storages.
-Lastly, you can also use our own.
-We offer both solutions and all the essential tools that you need in order to construct a front-end.
+An easy-to-use solution to your annotation needs.
+Firstly, it is a fork from Doccano's framework, specifically designed for Weduu's customized needs.
 Please, follow along the next sections in order to learn more about this excellent tool.

-Smart Front is compatible with:
+Smart Noter is compatible with:
 - Python 3.6+
 - Django 2.1.7+
 - Node.js 8.0+